 What Is Camber?

-Why Camber Is Provided In Road?
+Why Are Camber Provided In Road?

-1. To protect the road by preventing the entry of surface water into the subgrade soil through pavement.
+1. To protect the road by preventing the entry of surface water into the subgrade soil through the pavement.

 2. To prevent the entry of water into the bituminous pavement layers.